-There is currently no widely applicable, reasonably priced all-in-one solution for the implementation of green facades on existing buildings.
-The “retrofitting” of existing facades is also hampered by lengthy processing and approval processes within building communities and the administration.
-On average, the necessary approval procedure of the City of Vienna currently takes more than a year.
+Until recently, no widely applicable, reasonably priced all-in-one solution for the implementation of green facades on existing buildings has existed.
+The “retrofitting” of existing facades was also hampered by lengthy processing and approval processes within building communities and the administration.
+On average, the necessary approval procedure of the City of Vienna usually took more than a year.

-The Vienna Green Facade Module is a simple, cost-effective, widely implementable plant trough solution for street-side facade greening.
+The BeRTA Green Facade Module is a simple, cost-effective, widely implementable plant trough solution for street-side facade greening.
 It consists of plant troughs, substrate (soil), climbing plants and trellises.
-What makes these troughs special is, that all elements are coordinated with each other, developed specifically to work on existing buildings and contain all the components needed to green existing facades.
+What makes these troughs special is that all elements are coordinated with each other, developed specifically to work on existing buildings and contain all the components needed to green existing facades.

-The relevant authorities of the municipality are involved in the development of the module in order to contribute their professional input, thus making the future approval process transparent and rapid.
-The development takes into account a variety of requirements, such as the use of durable and ecological materials or a suitable dimensioning that leaves enough space on the sidewalk.
+The relevant authorities of the municipality have been involved in the development of the module in order to contribute their professional input, thus making the future approval process transparent and rapid.
+The development has taken into account a variety of requirements, such as the use of durable and ecological materials or a suitable dimensioning that leaves enough space on the sidewalk.
 Site-specific plant selection and the development of suitable care concepts are also part of the project.
-The findings of about 100 interviews with owners and residents show the high demand for greenery in the city and are also incorporated into the development of the Vienna Green Facade Modules.
+The findings of about 100 interviews with owners and residents show the high demand for greenery in the city and have also been incorporated into the development of the Vienna Green Facade Modules.

 Test run in Favoriten: free allocation of the first 50 modules